brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 19 bht.md

 # Ephesians 3:19 Commentary Help Text

 ## BHT:
-The love of Christ is beyond our comprehension, surpassing all knowledge and understanding.
-It is special, eternal, and matchless in its strength and affection.
-While we can have a taste of this love and a partial understanding of it, it ultimately surpasses our knowledge.
-Yet, despite its surpassing greatness, the apostle encourages us to seek to know more of this love, to be filled with all the fullness of God, and to experience the riches of His light, love, wisdom, holiness, power, and glory.
+The depth of the love of Christ is unfathomable.
+While we can have a taste and experiential knowledge of it, it remains beyond our understanding.
+It is a love that is special, free, and unchanging.
+The goal is for us to be filled with all the fullness of God, to have a comprehensive understanding and experience of His wisdom, love, and power.
+This surpasses any other knowledge and exceeds all expectations.
+May we continually seek to know more of this extraordinary love that defies human comprehension.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: